South Dakota House moves to impeach AG after fatal crash - WTMJ

 PIERRE, S.D.
 (AP) — South Dakota House lawmakers on Tuesday began impeachment proceedings against the state’s attorney general, who is facing misdemeanor charges for striking and killing a man with his car and is already under pressure to resign.

-Republican lawmakers introduced a resolution in the House to impeach the state’s top law enforcement officer, Jason Ravnsborg, after he indicated Monday he would not heed calls for his resignation.
+A bipartisan group of lawmakers filed a resolution in the House to impeach the state’s top law enforcement officer, Jason Ravnsborg, after he indicated Monday he would not heed calls for his resignation.

 The Republican attorney general faces three misdemeanor charges but no felonies in the September death of 55-year-old Joseph Boever.

-Note: This story has been corrected to show that the resolution to impeach the attorney general has been filed in the House, but not formally introduced.